yuanqing/create-figma-plugin/README.md

 $ yarn run build
 ```

-Then, create symlinks to the local copy of the project in your existing Figma/FigJam plugin (eg. `my-plugin`):
+Then, create symlinks to the local copy of the project in your existing plugin/widget (eg. `my-project`):

 ```
 $ ls -a
-create-figma-plugin  my-plugin
+create-figma-plugin  my-project
-$ sh create-figma-plugin/scripts/symlink.sh create-figma-plugin my-plugin
+$ sh create-figma-plugin/scripts/symlink.sh create-figma-plugin my-project
 ```

-Finally, build your plugin:
+Finally, build your plugin/widget:

 ```
-$ cd my-plugin
+$ cd my-project
 $ yarn run build
 ```